 To direct your existing LoggerAPI log statements to swift-log, you need only set the Log.swiftLogger property:

-import Logging import LoggerAPI var mySwiftLogger = Logger("my-swift-logger") mySwiftLogger.logLevel = .info Log.swiftLogger = mySwiftLogger
+import Logging import LoggerAPI var mySwiftLogger = Logger(label: "my-swift-logger") mySwiftLogger.logLevel = .info Log.swiftLogger = mySwiftLogger

 Note that there are some minor differences in the hierarchy of logging levels defined by LoggerAPI and swift-log.
 See the LoggerAPI documentation

 Log.isLogging() for details of how log levels are mapped.

 Both LoggerAPI and swift-log provide a means to decouple log message production from the logging implementation (backend).
 In both cases, the producer (your own code, or one of your dependencies) calls a logging API function indicating the logging level and the message content.
 And in both cases, the application author decides what level of log messages should be logged, and where the log messages should be sent.

 There are some differences in the architecture, however: LoggerAPI provides a global

 Log type that can be invoked from anywhere in your code, and from any thread.
 Swift-log provides a local